oskarrough/codesandnotes/content/Tools and Workflow/write-faster-html-css-with-emmet.md

 Emmet is a plugin for your text editor that allows to write your HTML and CSS much faster with css-like abbreviations and fuzzy search expansion.
 Check the playable demo [Emmet documentation]("http://docs.emmet.io/").

-[Hayaku](http://hayakubundle.com/) does nearly the same, only just for CSS.
+[Hayaku](http://hayakubundle.com/) does nearly the same, only for CSS.
 If you prefer Hayaku's way of dealing with CSS, you can have them running side by side without problems.
 I only use Emmet.

 And I really recommend devoting an hour's time to learn it.
 It will pay you back in gazillions.
 Promise.
 Most recommended.